 Breeders are provided with ONLY ONE COPY of each puppy's registration paperwork from AKC and ASCA.
 Do not lose these!
 We have to pay money for these documents.
 They are not free.
 If you lose or misplace them you will have to pay for additional copies.

-ALL Windy G Farm Australian Shepherd puppies are AKC and/or ASCA registered with a UKC option.
+ALL Windy G Farm Australian Shepherd puppies are AKC and/or ASCA registered.
 All puppies are sold with registration paperwork that is provided to every buyer at time of sale.

 AKC is American Kennel Club began registering PUREBRED dogs in 1878.
 AKC is the most recognized and respected dog club registry in the world and began registering Australian Shepherds in 1991.
 More info at www.akc.org

 ASCA is Australian Shepherd Club of America and is the largest single breed dog registry in North America registering & promoting only the breed of Australian Shepherds since 1957.
 More info at www.asca.org